anmol-fzr/attack-capital-blog/README.md

 * **Git:** A version control system used for managing code.
 Download it from https://git-scm.com/
 * **Docker:** A containerization platform for packaging applications.
 Download it from https://www.docker.com/
 * **Node.js and npm (Node Package Manager):** Node.js is a JavaScript runtime environment, and npm is its package manager.
 Download Node.js (which includes npm) from https://nodejs.org/
+* **cURL** command line tool and library for transferring data with URLs from https://curl.se/

 **Additional Notes:**